-Tweets that drew the most engagement came from right-leaning actors and the U.S. Right-wing group is the largest in the map.
-However, our data shows that the International environmental community far outpaces the U.S. Right-wing group in discussing ESG investing.
+The U.S. Right-wing group is the largest in the map and likely because of this, the tweets that drew the most engagement came from right-leaning accounts.
+However, our data shows that the international environmental community far outpaces the U.S. Right-wing group in discussing ESG investing.
 The chronotope below illustrates the steady drumbeat of discussion from members in the International Environmental Sustainability and the International Business segments.

 This reflects the core challenge when a climate topic is framed and amplified as a culture war issue: engagement from ideologically driven accounts with topics such as ESG investing far outpaces engagement with even the most consistent messaging about sustainable investing.
 It's not the topic, but rather the ideological framing that wins attention and engagement.

-U.S. Right-Wing accounts were not as engaged with the hashtag #ESG as environmental and finance-focused segments in the map, despite having the most engaged posts
+Chronotope showing that U.S. Right-Wing accounts were not as engaged with the hashtag #ESG as environmental and finance-focused segments in the map, despite having the most engaged posts